LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    This method will authenticate the given username and password and will return user's record if it succeeds.
-The return value will be a map containing keys
-   for: id, name, enabled, comment, email, real_name and realm.
+The return value will be a map containing keys for id, name, enabled, comment, email, real_name and realm.
 If the check fails, this method will return ``void``.
 The check will fail if the user account is not enabled.